MERIDAIN-Lab/raoQ-viral-diversity-PSB2025/README.md

 ---

 ## Overview
-This repository contains the analysis code, reference data, and reproducible workflows associated with the PSB 2025 poster titled:
+This repository contains the analysis code, and reproducible workflows associated with the PSB 2025 poster titled:

 > **“Benchmarking Rao’s Q as a Reproducible, Quantitative, Evolution-Aware Metric of Viral α-Diversity for Metagenomic Data.”**